The College Wrestling Recruiting Timeline & the June 15 Rule | RosterWise™

 The contact date restricts coaches, not athletes.
 Before June 15 after sophomore year:

-- Coaches cannot initiate calls, texts, DMs, or recruiting emails to the recruit, and cannot extend verbal offers or have off-campus contact.
+• Coaches cannot initiate calls, texts, DMs, or recruiting emails to the recruit, and cannot extend verbal offers.
+In-person off-campus contact stays closed even longer — until August 1 of junior year.

 This is why “no coach has called” in the spring of sophomore year means very little.
 Interested staffs are often watching well before they’re allowed to call.